 The Tully River is one of three main rafting rivers in North Queensland (the others are at Barron River and North Johnstone) and have more than 45 individual rapids graded up to grade 4.

-Your day starts with a courtesy pick-up from your hotel accommodation in Mission Beach or Cairns.
+Your day starts with a courtesy pick-up from your hotel accommodation in Mission Beach.

 The scenic, educational 45-minute journey to Tully Gorge Recreational Park takes you through a World Heritage national park and rainforests.